1. Sports Facilities

 In Japan, the possession and sale, for personal use or otherwise, of

 all narcotics and any illegal substances are strictly prohibited.
+There are so called "legal herbs" which are in fact poisonous.
 If

 offered, refuse them.
 If leaving Japan temporarily, never agree to look